Equitable total coloring of corona of cubic graphs: Introduction

+\end{conjecture} This conjecture was proven among others for cubic graphs in~\cite{wang}.
+Wang \cite{wang} proved that every cubic graph has an equitable total coloring with 5 colors.
+Recently, it has been shown that the problem of deciding whether the equitable total chromatic number of a bipartite cubic graph is~4 is NP-complete~\cite{DianaICGT}.

 One can ask whether there exist graphs with equitable total chromatic number greater than total chromatic number.
 It turns out the answer to this question is positive.
-There are known examples of cubic graphs such that their total chromatic number is strictly less than their equitable total chromatic number~\cite{fu,DianaICGT}.
+There are known examples of cubic graphs such that their total chromatic number is strictly less than their equitable total chromatic number~\cite{DianaICGT, fu}.

-Equitable total coloring problem was considered for some join graphs \cite{gangm, gongz, zhang} and some kind of graph products, namely Cartesian products \cite{chunling}.
-In this paper we consider equitable total coloring for corona of cubic graphs.
+In this paper we ask about the value of the equitable total coloring number of graph products.
+The problem was considered for some Cartesian products of graphs \cite{chunling}.
+Moreover, graph products are interesting and useful in many situations.
+The complexity of many problems, also equitable coloring, that deal with very large and complicated graphs is reduced greatly if one is able to fully characterize the properties of less complicated prime factors.
+We continue the research on graph products, but this time as a factor we take cubic graphs and we consider corona product of graphs.

-Given two simple graphs $G$ and $H$, the \emph{corona product of $G$ and $H$} is the graph $G \circ H$ obtained by taking one copy of $G$, called the \emph{center graph}, $\left|V(G)\right|$ copies of $H$, called the \emph{outer graph}, and making the $i$\textsuperscript{th} vertex of $G$ adjacent to every vertex of the $i$\textsuperscript{th} copy of $H$.
+Given two simple graphs $G$ and $H$, the \emph{corona product of $G$ and $H$} is the graph $G \circ H$ obtained by taking one copy of $G$, $\left|V(G)\right|$ copies of $H$, and making the $i$\textsuperscript{th} vertex of $G$ adjacent to every vertex of the $i$\textsuperscript{th} copy of $H$, $H_i$ (ref.
+Fig.~\ref{cubical}).
 This graph product was introduced by Frucht and Harary in 1970 \cite{frucht}.
-See Figure~\ref{cubical} for an example of this product.